 Library of Michigan

-Last updated 3/24/2020: The Library of Michigan is closed to the public through April 13, 2020 as directed by Governor Whitmer’s Executive Order 2020-20.
-Please read below the following changes to the library's services.
+Last updated 7/1/2020: The Library of Michigan is closed to the public until further notice.
+Please read below the following changes to the library's services and MeLCat item availability.

 Individuals wishing to return items during our closure may do so at our outside book return, which is accessible from the circle drive by the south entrance to our building.
 Enter the drive from Kalamazoo St. between Butler and Pine Streets.
 Materials will be checked in when the library reopens.

 No items may be checked out from our collection at this time.
 Requesting items through MeLCat is also suspended.

 If you have any questions about materials you have out, please email Circulation@Michigan.gov, or call 517-335-1477.